MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 (`pwsh.exe`).

 Parameters passed to the script are passed as literal strings, after interpretation by the current shell.
-For example, if you are in **cmd.exe** and want to pass an environment variable value, you would use the **cmd.exe**
+For example, if you are in `cmd.exe` and want to pass an environment variable value, you would use the `cmd.exe` syntax:
-syntax: `powershell.exe -File .\test.ps1 -TestParam %windir%`
+`powershell.exe -File .\test.ps1 -TestParam %windir%`

 In contrast, running `powershell.exe -File .\test.ps1 -TestParam $env:windir`
-in **cmd.exe** results in the script receiving the literal string `$env:windir` because it has no special meaning to the current **cmd.exe** shell.
-The `$env:windir` style of environment variable reference _can_ be used inside a **Command** parameter, since there it will be interpreted as PowerShell code.
+in `cmd.exe` results in the script receiving the literal string `$env:windir` because it has no special meaning to the current `cmd.exe` shell.
+The `$env:windir` style of environment variable reference _can_ be used inside a **Command** parameter, since there it's interpreted as PowerShell code.

-Similarly, if you want to execute the same command from a **Batch script**, you would use `%~dp0` instead of `.\` or `$PSScriptRoot` to represent the current execution directory: `powershell.exe -File %~dp0test.ps1 -TestParam %windir%`.
-If you instead used `.\test.ps1`, PowerShell would throw an error because it can't find the literal path `.\test.ps1`
+Similarly, if you want to execute the same command from a _Batch script_, you would use `%~dp0` instead of `.\` or `$PSScriptRoot` to represent the current execution directory: `pwsh -File %~dp0test.ps1 -TestParam %windir%`.
+If you use `.\test.ps1` instead, PowerShell throws an error because it can't find the literal path `.\test.ps1`

 > [!NOTE]
 > The **File** parameter can't support scripts using a parameter that expects